 Finally, add the mushrooms and some grated cheddar to one half of the eggs, and fold over (carefully!) the other side on top of them.
 Cover and turn the heat to low so the cheese can melt, and serve!

 All of this takes only 10 minutes or so.
 Granted, it is an active ten minutes, but you won’t find a quicker weeknight dinner!
 If you are really adept at making eggs, you can try making a fancy rolled omelette instead of this half moon shape.
 I usually don’t have the patience for it.

 I recommend using a good nonstick skillet for this.
 The last thing you want is your eggs sticking!
 A well seasoned carbon steel pan can also work.

 Recipe for Mushroom and Cheddar Omelettes below!

 Mushroom and Cheddar Omelettes

-- 1 tablespoon chopped fresh herbs (optional- such as tarragon, parsley, or thyme)
+- 1 tablespoon fresh thyme chopped (or others, such as tarragon or parsley)- optional

 - 6 eggs

-- Sauté the mushrooms in a nonstick skillet it 1 tablespoon butter, seasoned with salt and pepper, and fresh herbs (if using) over medium-high heat.
+- Sauté the 8 oz. mushrooms in a nonstick skillet it 1 tablespoon butter, seasoned with salt and pepper to taste and fresh thyme (1 tablespoon, if using) over medium-high heat.
 Try not to stir them around too much, to allow the moisture to evaporate, until softened (about 3-4 minutes).

 - Meanwhile, beat three of the eggs well in a bowl or pyrex measuring cup and make sure your cheese is grated.